apache/arrow/r/README.md

 On macOS and Windows, installing a binary package from CRAN will handle Arrow’s C++ dependencies for you.
 On Linux, you’ll need to first install the C++ library.
-See the [Arrow project installation page](https://arrow.apache.org/install/) for a list of PPAs from which you can obtain it.
+See the [Arrow project installation page](https://arrow.apache.org/install/) to find pre-compiled binary packages for some common Linux distributions, such as Debian, Ubuntu, CentOS, and Fedora.
+Other Linux distributions must install the C++ library from source.

 If you install the `arrow` package from source and the C++ library is not found, the R package functions will notify you that Arrow is not